k2optique-maker/project-learning-prototype-/README.md

 In this PoC, we will use semantic constraints to enable the detection of data discrepancies and verify the minimum requirements for explainability.

 ## Scope
-The focus is on semantically structured data, with an emphasis on detectability (L0→L1) within the framework of explainability.
+Targeting structured data where semantic consistency is not fully guaranteed, this study focuses on detectability (L0→L1) within the broader concept of explainability.

 ## Approach
 We convert CSV data into RDF and attempt to detect lexical variations and semantic inconsistencies using SHACL constraints.